About Queen’s Events Calendar

 - Your Queen’s NetID is associated with every event you post, regardless of what contact information you provide in the event details.
-You are responsible for the information you post.
+You are responsible for anything you post.

-- Do not post an event that you have heard about or read about if you are not involved with organizing it.
-Instead, please encourage those involved in organizing the event to post the information.
+- Do not post an event if you have only heard about it and you are not involved with organizing it.
+Instead, please encourage those directly involved to post the information.

 - You can only edit events that you have posted yourself.
-To edit an event that you have already posted, use the Sign In link.
+To edit an event, use the Sign In / Add Event link.

-- Only personal NetIDs for students, faculty and staff can be used to sign in and add an event.
+- Only personal NetIDs for students, faculty and staff can be used to sign in and add events.
 Generic NetIDs such as "firstname.lastname@example.org" cannot be used.

 - Keep your event titles as short and sweet as possible, while still providing descriptive information so that it makes sense to users at glance.
 For example, enter "Drama Movie Night: The Sound of Music" rather than just "Movie Night" or “Sound of Music”.

-- Please use sentence or title case, and not in ALL CAPS.
+- Please use sentence or title case.
+Do not post in ALL CAPS.